Kvilleda089/orders-script/README.md

 # Connect to database

-Nota: In my case, to connect to the database, I used DBeaver In my case, to connect to the database, I used DBeaver, you can use whichever suits you best.
+Note: In my case, to connect to the database, I used DBeaver In my case, to connect to the database, I used DBeaver, you can use whichever suits you best.

 Follow the corresponding steps to connect to the database, use the data that was placed in the .env file